 In order for the Cohort Analytics report to provide insights, you must be measuring events using the Branch SDK and/or the Branch Web SDK (based on your product usage).

-If you want to include cost data in the analysis, you must have the following partner integrations enabled: Facebook, Google, Apple Search Ads or Snap.
+If you want to include cost data in the analysis, you must have one or more of the following partner integrations enabled: Facebook, Google, Apple Search Ads or Snap.
 Cost data is not currently supported for other partner integrations.

 When creating your cohort for analysis, you can choose to base the cohort on either acquisition (install) activity or re-engagement activities.